-Due to the change in use, the proposed development results in a decrease of potential trips generated than previously approved for this site with PPS 4-03027.
-The original approval allowed 12,000 square feet of retail/office space and 34 multifamily residences.
+Due to the change in use, the proposed development results in a decrease of potential trips generated from what was previously approved for this site with PPS 4-03027.
+The original PPS approval allowed 12,000 square feet of retail/office space and 34 multifamily residences.
 This application would replace this development with 26 townhouse dwellings.
 The trip differences for the site (existing Lot 10) are summarized in the table below:

-Trip Generation Summary, Preserve at Piscataway, Lot 10, Block E Use AM Peak Hour PM Peak Hour Land Use Quantity Metric In Out Tot In Out Tot Current Proposal Current Proposal Townhouse residences 26 Units 4 14 18 14 7 21 Total Trips: Current Pro Total Trips: Current Proposal 14 18 14 7 21 Previous Approval Multifamily residences 34 Units 3 15 18 13 7 20 Office/retail 12,000 Square feet 7 4 11 54 59 113 Less Pass-By (50 percent AM and PM) -3 -2 -5 -27 -30 -57 Net office/retail trips 4 2 6 27 29 56 Total Trips: Previous Approval 7 17 24 40 36 76 Difference in Trips: Current Proposal versus Previous Approval -6 -55
+Trip Generation Summary, Preserve at Piscataway, Lot 10, Block E Use AM Peak Hour PM Peak Hour Land Use Quantity Metric In Out Tot In Out Tot Current Proposal Townhouse residences 26 Units 4 14 18 14 7 21 Total Trips: Current Pro posal 4 14 18 14 7 21 Previous Approval Multifamily residences 34 Units 3 15 18 13 7 20 Office/retail 12,000 Square feet 7 4 11 54 59 113 Less Pass-By (50 percent AM and PM) -3 -2 -5 -27 -30 -57 Net office/retail trips 4 2 6 27 29 56 Total Trips: Previous Approval 7 17 24 40 36 76 Difference in Trips: Current Proposal versus Previous Approval -6 -55

 Given that the current proposal would generate fewer trips than the original approval within Lot 10, Block E, it is determined that the proposal would be within the trip cap established by the underlying CDP and PPS.
-Also, by generating fewer trips than the original approval for this site, the required traffic-related finding that the staging of development will not be an unreasonable burden on available transportation facilities can be made.
+Also, because the PPS would generate fewer trips than the original approval for this site, the required traffic-related finding can be made that the staging of development will not be an unreasonable burden on available transportation facilities.